zenhack/iron-blogger2/README.md

 accidentally committing it to the repository.
 The first pip command installs ironblogger in "editable" mode, so that changes you make to the source tree will be picked up automatically.
 The second installs dependencies for running the test suite.
-The rest of this document

 Copy `example.wsgi.py` to `wsgi.py` and edit the configuration therein.
 The `ironblogger` command described below must be run from within the